 Heidelberg in summer

 The Heidelberg Zoo is always worth a visit, especially if the weather is fine.
 It is divided into five areas where you can watch a wide variety of animals, from big cats to reptiles to elephants.
 A special highlight is the penguin park.
-Moreover, the zoo offers multiple playgrounds and other rest stops.
+In addition, the zoo is very family-friendly and offers, for example, numerous playgrounds and other resting places, all paths can also be used with a twin buggy without any problems, without touching anywhere.

 On top of the Koenigsstuhl Hill, a 570 meter (1870 ft) high hill on the Heidelberg city limits, you will find the Märchenparadies.
 It is a theme park between the trees of the Odenwald Forest where famous German fairy tales like Snow White, Little Longnose, Rumpelstiltskin, and the Baron Munchhausen come to live.
 Everything from rides to playgrounds to the bistro draws you right into those magical worlds.
 You can interact with the fairy tale characters, ride a witch’s broom or even steer a pirate ship.
 They also offer puppet theater shows and readings of fairy tales.